Paul Heroux: Issues

 The Sun Chronicle said "Paul Heroux will surely go down as the most environmentally-conscience mayor in Attleboro’s history."
 During Heroux's tenure as mayor, he has taken many decidedly pro-environmental positions.
-These include purchasing the bankrupt privately owned Highland Country Club and turning it into the city owned Highland Park and putting a monarch butterfly population in the new park, making all city government buildings 100% wind powered, ordered city workers to use recycled paper products whenever practicable and cost effective, formed a special committee to update the city's Natural Hazards Mitigation Plan and Municipal Vulnerability Preparedness Report to prepare for the possibility of greater impact from climate change, changing all of the city street lights and city building lights to LED lights, moving the city fleet of vehicles to hybrids where possible, making Attleboro a Green Community, banning single use plastic bags, banning plastic and Styrofoam take away cups and containers from restaurants and convenience stores, banning body and face washes that have plastic exfoliating beads, banning the intentional releasing of balloons into the air, banning the distribution of plastic straws, the sale of fluorescent light bulbs containing mercury and bee killing insecticides containing neonicotinoids.
+These include purchasing the bankrupt privately owned Highland Country Club and turning it into the city owned Highland Park and putting a monarch butterfly population in the new park, making all city government buildings 100% wind powered, ordered city workers to use recycled paper products whenever practicable and cost effective, formed a special committee to update the city's Natural Hazards Mitigation Plan and Municipal Vulnerability Preparedness Report to prepare for the possibility of greater impact from climate change, changing all of the city street lights and city building lights to LED lights, moving the city fleet of vehicles to hybrids where possible, putting solar panels above city owned parking lots, making Attleboro a Green Community, banning single use plastic bags, banning plastic and Styrofoam take away cups and containers from restaurants and convenience stores, banning body and face washes that have plastic exfoliating beads, banning the intentional releasing of balloons into the air, banning the distribution of plastic straws, the sale of fluorescent light bulbs containing mercury and bee killing insecticides containing neonicotinoids.
 Heroux also submitted ordinance proposals that would triple the Wetland Protection Zone, and ban single use plastic water bottles, and plastic miniature alcohol bottles.
 Heroux is also seen around the city picking up litter with his dog or with groups of volunteers.

 In 2017, on the day of the preliminary election, Heroux was featured by several media outlets for being bitten by a dog the day before while campaigning for mayor, his sixth dog bite in 5 years.

 Sheriff

-On 10 January 2022, Heroux announced he is running for Sheriff of Bristol County, Massachusetts against incumbent Sheriff Thomas M. Hodgson.
+On January 10 2022, Heroux announced he is running for Sheriff of Bristol County, Massachusetts against incumbent Sheriff Thomas M. Hodgson.